BeLLKa1/kanjifox/README.md

 # KanjiFox
-Kanjifox is coming soon to improve your kanji-power!
+Kanjifox is here to improve your kanji-power!